cohoe/workstation/README.md

 * NVIDIA kernel modules.
 Packages are broken so this may be a manual thing.
 * CRD needs dotdile in homedir (https://support.google.com/chrome/answer/1649523?hl=en)
 * plymouth boot screen to solar
+* vmtools should not be assumed
+* locale either needs fixed or removed.
+* git sslverify can be reenabled.
+Thanks EMC

 ### System
 * Grub handling for EFI